CRTC Slaps Apple, Netflix and Disney With 15% Tax — And Your Streaming Bill Is Next

-Apple, Netflix, Amazon, Spotify, Disney+ and other online streaming services operating in Canada will see their mandatory contributions to Canadian and Indigenous content triple under new rules announced by the country’s broadcast regulator.
+Apple, Netflix, Amazon, Disney+ and other online streaming services operating in Canada will see their mandatory contributions to Canadian and Indigenous content triple under new rules announced by the country’s broadcast regulator.

 The Canadian Radio-television and Telecommunications Commission (CRTC) has set a new 15% contribution rate for online broadcasters, now up from the 5% base rate introduced in 2024.